wentelteefje/parity-scale-codec-page/content/docs/specification.md

 # Specification

 As its name suggests, all SCALE type encodings are arrived at by simply concatenating the encodings of its constituents, i.e. the basic types making up the respective type.
-By defining an encoding for integers, we canonically arrive at the encodings for more complex types by reducing them to their integer parts.
 This table provides a quick overview of the SCALE codec.
 For more hands-on explanations refer to the [examples section](/docs/examples).

 As a visual aid the intermediary hexadecimal representation is provided as well as the final SCALE encoding.